Citizens already hold deep insight into the risks they live with.

 Most risk assessment tools are single-issue.
 Systemic risks, however, are nested and entangled.
 There's little tooling for making compound risks legible at civic scale.

-Not just mapping individual risks, but showing how they interact, amplify each other, and create vulnerability cascades.
+Opportunity: Not just mapping individual risks, but showing how they interact, amplify each other, and create vulnerability cascades.
 Identify zones of low optionality where interdependencies have removed individual agency and only system-level change can restore choices.

 Applications: Climate adaptation, urban resilience, critical infrastructure protection, health equity